linode/docs/docs/guides/databases/redis/using-redis-hashes/index.md

 2) "example_other_data"
 {{< /output >}}

 You can even use the `HRANDFIELD` to get one or more random field names from a hash.
-The command comes with a `WITHVALUES` option to view the returned fields with their values, or, alternatively, you can get the values using `HMGET`:
+The command comes with a `WITHVALUES` option to view the returned fields with their values, or, alternatively, you can get the values using `HMGET`.

     HRANDFIELD example_user_hash 2 WITHVALUES